The Powers Protocol

 - All DAO actions must run through the governance flow provided by

-- Core protocol is intentionally minimalistic - complexity must be integrated through mandates.
+- Core protocol is intentionally minimalistic - complexity (multi-chain, oracles, timelocks, etc.) must be integrated through mandates.

 State Variables